 2) Return to our Original State of Innocence

-We are born without beliefs.
-We are born without the belief in any gods.
-This makes us atheists.
+We are born without beliefs, without the belief in gods.
+It makes us all natural-born atheists.
 In this original state, we live in happiness and joy.
 When we lose our faith in mythology, we can return to our original state of innocence.
 To do this, we must overcome the fears that maintain our beliefs.

 “Newborn children represent perfection and the state of being to which each of us is duty-bound to return.
 In the instant after you were born, you were fearless, pure love, innocent, infinitely wise, of boundless potential and beautifully connected with the unseen hand that created the universe.
 Most of us on the planet today have lost this connection to our authentic selves, this original state of being in which we were unafraid to walk toward possibility and reach for the stars.
 We have forgotten who we are.” ― Robin S. Sharma